wangyunnan/wangyunnan.github.io/_pages/about.md

 - *2021.10* **National Scholarship** for Graduate Students (*Top 3%* in SJTU)
 - *2020.06* Excellent Graduate of Shaanxi Province(*Top 3%* in NWPU)
 - *2019.11* Wu Yajun Scholarship (NWPU)
+- *2018.11* The Third Prize of National Undergraduate Electronics Design Contest
 - *2018.10* **National Scholarship** for Undergraduate Students (*Top 1%* in NWPU)
 - *2018.05* Meritorious Winner of the Interdisciplinary Contest in Modeling (ICM)
 - *2017.10* Guangdong-Hong Kong-Macao Scholarship (NWPU)